ncl7/MiniProject1/README.md

 - [] Formatting and style
 - [x] Make sure content is in appropriate sections (Shannon and Nicole)
 - [x] Readme file has group member’s names (Shannon)
-- [] Readme  file is an index to other pages and links to them
+- [x] Readme  file is an index to other pages and links to them (Shannon)
 - [] Use markdown to style pages nicely with headings
 - [] Create bullet points
 - [] Link multiple pages together